kalleth/monytr-core/README.md

 3. Set up your checks: `$ vim config/checks.yml`
 4. Run the app: `$ foreman start`

+If you want e-mails to open in your browser while developing, then set environment variable `RUBY_ENV` to "development" (uses letter_opener gem)

 ## HOW DO I SHOT TEST?!
 Follow above, then instead of starting the app:
 `$ rspec`